ski-freak/quartz/content/tags/tmtheory.md

 ---
 title: "TM Theory"
 ---
-TM Theory is a series about my ideas and theories pertaining to Trackmania.
+TM Theory is a series about my ideas, opinions, and theories pertaining to Trackmania.

 [See all tags →](/tags)